At senior levels, unclear authority is a liability.

 Executive Mandate Assessment

-The Executive Mandate Assessment is a structured analysis of the authority, scope, accountability, and decision scale you currently hold.
+The Executive Mandate Assessment is a structured analysis of the authority, scope, accountability, and scale you are currently positioned to hold.

-This process identifies where authority is aligned, where drift is occurring, and where structural constraints are shaping your role.
+It clarifies where authority is aligned, where mandate drift is developing, and where structural constraints are shaping the role around you.

 Installed Position